Promoting British Values at Askern Moss Road Infant Academy

 When working with young children in Nursery, Reception, Year One and Year Two, these values need to be meaningful and age appropriate.
 We believe that fundamental British Values are already very well embedded in all that we do with our children here at Askern Moss Road Infant School.

-At Askern Moss Road Infant School, these values are regularly promoted through:
+At Askern Moss Road Infant Academy, these values are regularly promoted through: